 Microsoft last year announced that basic authentication will be discontinued in their products starting October 2020.
-This applies to both Office 365 and Exchange online accounts.
+Google had a similar announcement earlier.
+This applies to both Office 365, Exchange and Google, GSuite accounts.

-To cater to this, Build 1030 now introduces limited support for Microsoft based second factor authentication for cloud-based or hybrid environments.
-Google OAuth based authentication continues to be supported in existing builds.
+To cater to this, v3.2 build 1049 introduces full support for Microsoft based second factor authentication (OAuth) and Google’s second factor authentication OAuth for cloud-based or hybrid environments.

 This new build now includes support for modern authentication for these types of mail servers: